-It didn’t exactly make them household names, but their 1973 debut album gave Aerosmith a solid foundation to build on.
-When they reconvened in the studio to record the follow-up, they were faced with every young act’s trickiest challenge: avoiding the sophomore jinx.
+Aerosmith's 1973 debut album didn't exactly make them household names, but it gave them a solid foundation to build on.
+When they reconvened in the studio to record the follow-up, they were faced with every young act's trickiest challenge: avoiding the sophomore jinx.

 They gave it a pretty good shot with Get Your Wings, released March 1, 1974.
 Although the album wasn't a huge hit at the time, peaking at No. 74 on the charts and only going gold by the following spring, it proved a definite portend of things to come for the band.
 The track listing was stacked with future Aerosmith concert favorites like "Same Old Song and Dance," "Lord of the Thighs" and their cover of "Train Kept A-Rollin'."
 Just as important was their connection with new producer Jack Douglas, whose presence behind the boards was a crucial factor in some of their most critically and commercially successful records.